fusionengine-org/fusion/README.md

 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
 - PyMunk is used for fysics simulation
 - CX-Freeze is used for building executables (Temporary, it will change when SetupTools is setup)
+- TKinter for UI
+- Setuptools for PyPi package
+- Json for storing data

 This project began May 1, 2023.
 The original project began in C, but it's entirely rewritten in Python for it's big userbase and ease of use (productivity).
 This is actually also my EuroPython project.